• Home

 Tools and Practices to Boost Workplace Wellbeing and Focus

 These activities are designed to be used in everyday life, helping staff stay focused, present, and engaged both at work and beyond.
 Through a range of sensory and somatic mindfulness exercises, participants will explore the “wheel of mindfulness,” including sight, sound, touch, taste, smell, movement, thoughts, and emotions.
 The session will provide a practical toolkit of exercises that staff can take away and use daily.
-In school settings, once the benefits are experienced, this toolkit can also be shared with children to support their focus, attention, and overall wellbeing in the classroom, if working in a school.
+In school settings, once the benefits are experienced, this toolkit can also be shared with children to support their focus, attention, and overall wellbeing in the classroom.

 “Concentration is a cornerstone of mindfulness practice.
 Your mindfulness will only be as robust as the capacity of your mind to be calm and stable.
 Without calmness, the mirror of mindfulness will have an agitated and choppy surface and will not be able to reflect things with any accuracy.”